 The Board of Trustees has appointed a DEI Task Force which includes Board members, the Head of School and each of the Division Directors.
 The process is underway to identify and engage a consultant with expertise in DEI development in independent schools who will lead the Board and the school through the appropriate process in the next few months.
 We will continue to update the Maclay community on the progress.

 Additionally, over the summer, the Board of Trustees embarked on the year-long process of building a strategic plan to help guide the school's direction for the next 3-5 years and engaged strategic planning consultant, Ian Symmonds www.iansymmonds.org, to assist us in the development of this plan.
 The Board, the Strategic Plan Steering Committee and the consultants have prioritized diversity, equity and inclusion.

 Our consultants will be assisting us with our education and training, feedback sessions structure, and developing helpful information to understand and promote diversity, equity and inclusion.
 We continue to assess our curriculum, summer reading, and practices currently in place and evaluate the many things we do well to promote diversity and inclusion among our students and areas that need to be enhanced.

-Several faculty members attended professional development sessions this summer such as Students with Disabilities: Exceptional Student Education for All Educators, How to Talk to Kids About Race, International Literacy Association: How to Raise and Teach Anti-Racist Kids, Teach Your Heart Out Virtual Teacher Town Hall: A Conversation on Social Justice, and Understanding Equity and Inequity presented by the Equity Literacy Institute.
+Several faculty members have recently attended professional development sessions such as Students with Disabilities: Exceptional Student Education for All Educators, How to Talk to Kids About Race, International Literacy Association: How to Raise and Teach Anti-Racist Kids, Teach Your Heart Out Virtual Teacher Town Hall: A Conversation on Social Justice, and Understanding Equity and Inequity presented by the Equity Literacy Institute.
 We are excited to have these faculty members bring this training to our broader faculty community.